Behind every successful business, there’s a brilliant marketing strategy.

 For example, a Google Analytics dashboard can help you learn more about your website’s performance.

-This dashboard example includes metrics such as average session duration, average time on page, number of unique visitors, bounce rate, etc.
+This dashboard example includes session analysis metrics such as average session duration, average time on page, number of unique visitors, bounce rate, etc.

 #5.
 Sales Dashboard Example

 Marketing and sales teams should always work closely to get the best results.
 That’s why a sales dashboard should be a part of your marketing reporting.

 Monitoring your sales pipeline will help you discover where you can make improvements, and using a good template can make the data easier to digest.